Ah, Trainer Difficulty. Simultaneously the most misunderstood and controversial setting in Zwift’s menu.

 How does your indoor bike compare to your outdoor one?

 There’s probably a mathematician-physicist out there with a formula to figure this all out, but I would just do it by feel.
 Perhaps your indoor bike is an older rig with a 10-speed 11-25 racing cassette, but your outdoor bike has an 11-speed 11-32 for climbing.
-Assuming the climbs you’re choosing on Zwift mimic those you’re training for outside, simply reducing your Trainer Difficulty down to 75% or so should give you a similar feel as your 11-32 cassette would if you were using your outdoor bike on Zwift.
+Assuming the climbs you’re choosing on Zwift mimic those you’re training for outside, simply reducing your Trainer Difficulty down to 75% or so should give you a similar feel on climbs as your 11-32 cassette would if you were using your outdoor bike on Zwift.

 #6: Spinning Out on Descents